-In certain circumstances, an incident may not meet the criteria of a Clery-reportable crime occurring in a Clery-reportable location but may constitute a serious or ongoing threat to the UVA community.
-For instances in which a timely warning is not required, the Associate Vice President for Safety and Security and Chief of Police, and/or the Assistant Vice President for Clery Compliance, or their designee(s), may choose to issue a "community alert" via email notifying the University community of the threat.
+In certain circumstances, an incident may not meet the criteria of a Clery Reportable Crime occurring in Clery Reportable Location but may constitute a serious or ongoing threat to the campus community.
+For instances in which a community alert is not required, the Associate Vice President for Safety & Security and Chief of Police and/or the Assistant Vice President for Clery Compliance (or their designees) may choose to issue a community alert via email notifying the campus community of the threat.
 The content of a community alert may vary depending on the type of incident reported and the location in which it occurred.